THS-International/website/src/markdown-pages/news/new-code.md

 ---
-title: First Week of Spring 2020 Reception
+title: First Week of the Reception
 thumbnail: /./img_5997.jpg
 description: >-
   What?
 How did one week fly by so fast? \